Nityant17/Cybersec-Stuff/OASIS_CTF/Writeup.md

 ### Solution:
 - When you first load up the site you see you can change the user by clicking the arrow buttons in the centre and we notice that affects the "userid=number" in the url.
 Since the parameters of the url are visible it is more prone to SQL injection attacks, so i tried changing the value of the parameter to something else to check that, I put in the value as "6" and behold the flag appeared.
 - flag > *OASIS{T00_m4ny_h0urs_4nd_wh3r3_d1d_1t_l34d}*

+## All that for a drop of blood
+### Description:
+- As the terminal roars back to life, a single message blinks on the screen: "START GAME."
+You're no longer just a playerâ€”you're in the endgame now.
+The keyboard before you looks deceptively simple, but nothing you try gets past the loading screen.
+Something is clearly wrong.
+Can you uncover the hidden flaw and push beyond this stagnant start? [https://startgame.oasis.cryptonite.live/]